DizzyThermal/sm64coopdx-only-up-64-plugin/README.md

 # Only Up 64 Plugin (sm64ex-coop)

-* Note: This is NOT the Only Up 64 Map.
-This is a mod to add character height (Y-Position) and the Only Up 64 moveset.
+* Note: This is NOT the [Only Up 64 Map](https://github.com/DizzyThermal/sm64ex-coop-only-up-64)

 ## Features